-In keeping with the rest of the Land Rover line, the 2018 Discovery Sport is offered in three distinct trims: SE, HSE and HSE Luxury.
-The HSE and HSE Luxury offer the option of a high-output engine.
+In keeping with the rest of the Land Rover line, the 2017 Discovery Sport is offered in three distinct trims: SE, HSE and HSE LUX.

-The SE ($38,790) includes the Terrain Response all-wheel-drive system, Terrain Progress Control, partial-leather seating, 8-way power driver's and passenger seats with 4-way power lumbar support, 18-inch alloy wheels, heated power-folding side mirrors, rain-sensing wipers, auto on/off headlights, Bluetooth, dual-zone automatic climate control, a rearview camera, a rear-parking aid, keyless entry with push-button starting, hill-descent control, a 10-speaker audio system with an 8-in touchscreen, InControl Remote & Protect and four USB charging ports (two in the front and two in the rear).
+The SE ($38,690) includes the Terrain Response all-wheel-drive system, Terrain Progress Control, partial leather seating, 8-way power driver's and passenger seats, 18-in alloy wheels, heated power-folding side mirrors, rain-sensing wipers, auto on/off headlights, Bluetooth, dual-zone automatic climate control, a rearview camera, rear-parking aid, keyless entry with push-button starting, Hill Descent Control, a 10-speaker audio system with an 8-in touchscreen, InControl Remote & Protect and four USB charging ports (two in front and two in the rear).

-Some of the more noteworthy optional packages for the SE include the Cold Climate pack (heated front and rear seats, heated washer nozzles and a heated steering wheel), the Vision Assist pack (front fog lights and HID headlights), the Convenience pack (passive keyless access, a power-gesture tailgate and an auto-dimming rearview mirror) and the Third-Row Seating package (5+2 seating with a rear-seat pass-through).
-Navigation, a head-up display, adaptive cruise control, automatic high beams and Wi-Fi are all standalone options.
+Some of the more noteworthy optional packages for the SE include the Cold Climate Pack (heated front and rear seats, heated washer nozzles and a heated steering wheel), the Vision Assist Pack (front fog lights and HID headlights), the Convenience Pack (passive keyless access, a power gesture tailgate and an auto-dimming rearview mirror) and the Third-Row Seating package (5+2 seating with a rear-seat pass-through).
+Navigation, head-up display, automatic high beams and Wi-Fi are all standalone options.

-The HSE ($43,390) adds a fixed panoramic glass moonroof, front and rear fog lights, HID headlights with LED surrounds, passive entry, front- and rear-parking sensors, a power-gesture rear lift gate, full-leather seating, 10-way power front seats and 19-in wheels.
+The HSE ($43,190) adds a fixed panoramic glass moonroof, front and rear fog lights, HID headlights with LED surrounds, passive entry, front and rear parking sensors, power gesture rear lift gate, full leather seating, 10-way power front seats and 19-in wheels.

-The HSE Luxury ($47,790) brings premium Windsor leather seating, adjustable cabin mood lighting, a 10-speaker, 380-watt Meridian audio system and InControl Touch navigation.
+The HSE LUX ($47,590) brings premium Windsor leather seating, adjustable cabin mood lighting, a 10-speaker, 380-watt Meridian audio system and InControl Touch navigation.

-HSE trims offer upgraded versions of the Vision Assist and the Cold Climate packs, adding climate-controlled front and rear seats, a blind spot monitoring system, rear cross-traffic alert, a surround-view camera, automatic high beams and adaptive headlights.
-The Driver Assist Plus packs adds autonomous emergency braking and lane-departure warning, while the Head-up Display and Park Assist package adds a color head-up display and parallel- and perpendicular-park assist.
+HSE trims offer upgraded versions of the Vision Assist and the Cold Climate Packs, adding climate-controlled front and rear seats, a blind spot monitoring system, rear cross-traffic alert, a surround-view camera, automatic high beams and adaptive headlights.
+The Driver Assist Plus Packs adds autonomous emergency braking and lane-departure warning.
+Stand-alone options include park assist for both parallel and perpendicular parking, upgraded wheel packages, ebony Morzine headliner and contrasting roof paint.